stefanspringer1/SwiftWorkflow/README.md

 ### Using an execution just for logging

-An `Execution` can also be used without an `Executiondatabase`, just for logging.
-E.g. at the start of a programm when we first have to decide what job to be run and for what data, we can create an `Execution` instance just to make the logging streamlined.
+You might use an `Execution` instance just to make the logging streamlined.

 ### Jobs as starting point for the same kind of data